tdaly61/td-ora-utils/adb/ORACLE-ADB-UTILS.md

 # Oracle Autonomous 23ai Database Container Setup

 This repository contains scripts and configuration files to set up and run the Oracle Autonomous 23ai database container.
 It also configures the database to work with the ONNX language model.
 The scripts here are intended for demonstration purposes and for testing but are not deploying Oracle in a very secure fashion and so should NOT be used *as is* for any sort of production environment.

-## Purpose

-The purpose of this repository is to automate the setup and configuration of the Oracle Autonomous 23ai database container.
-This includes downloading and installing the Oracle Instant Client, setting up the database container, and configuring it to work with the ONNX language model.
+These utilities are aimed at simplifying the Oracle ADB container instructions at https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/autonomous-database-container-free.html#GUID-B2E52334-2171-47F0-B951-B8007DD1B63C

 ## Repository Contents